Johns Hopkins Hospital Broadway Center - Baltimore Maryland

 Johns Hopkins Hospital Broadway Center - Baltimore, MD

-Johns Hopkins Hospital Broadway Center is treatment center located at 911 North Broadway in the 21205 zip code in Baltimore, MD that offers medication-assisted treatment for addiction.
-It accepts adult women, adult men and people with trauma into its treatment service.
-Johns Hopkins Hospital Broadway Center provides naltrexone administration, relapse prevention from naltrexone and buprenorphine maintenance to adults and young adults.
-Some of the treatment approaches used by Johns Hopkins Hospital Broadway Center consist of 12-step facilitation, motivational interviewing and contingency management/motivational incentives.
+Johns Hopkins Hospital Broadway Center is treatment center located at 911 North Broadway in the 21205 zip code in Baltimore, MD that offers medication assisted addiction treatment.
+It accepts adult men, people with trauma and adult women into its treatment program.
+Johns Hopkins Hospital Broadway Center provides methadone maintenance, naltrexone administration and buprenorphine maintenance to adults and young adults.
+Some of the treatment approaches used by Johns Hopkins Hospital Broadway Center consist of relapse prevention, motivational interviewing and anger management.

 Address: 911 North Broadway, Baltimore, MD 21205